hakloev/l2p-masters-thesis/README.md

 # Done in a separate terminal window/session
-export DJANGO_SETTINGS_MODULE=l2p.settings.dev # Export the Django-settings file to the PATH-variable make env # Creates the virtual environment for Python, only required to do once make pull-docker-images # Optional if the images are already pulled make development # Installs all development dependencies to the virtual environment make migrate # Apply initialy, and if new migrations are available make load-fixtures # If not previously loaded, this will populate the SQLite datebase make superuser # Creates a superuser for the Django-application make run # Starts the server on port 8000
+export DJANGO_SETTINGS_MODULE=l2p.settings.dev # Export the Django-settings file to the PATH-variable make env # Creates the virtual environment for Python, only required to do once make pull-docker-images # Optional if the images are pulled already make development # Install all development dependencies to the virtual environment make migrate # Apply initialy and/or if new migrations are available make load-fixtures # If not previously loaded, this will populate the SQLite datebase make superuser # Creates a superuser for the Django-application make run # Starts the server on port 8000